 The Mayor’s office directed Eggers to immediately remove the tap and find other means of tending the jail garden.
 The sheer political ineptitude of this incident had to engender incredulity and caustic humor within Sunny Jim’s inner political circle.

 The very next day, on September 17, 1912, a group of Ingleside Station police officers got into a scrape with Ingleside deputy sheriffs in front of the jail.
-Ordered to cut down a number of “gum trees” by Superintendent Gilfeather, a group of deputies began cutting when several patrolmen approached and told them to stop.
-Gilfeather told them to keep on cutting, which brought out a group of police officers who rushed out of the stationhouse and confronted the deputies.
+Ordered to cut down a number of “gum trees” by Superintendent Gilfether, a group of deputies began cutting when several patrolmen approached and told them to stop.
+Gilfether told them to keep on cutting, which brought out a group of police officers who rushed out of the stationhouse and confronted the deputies.

 One of the deputies told the officers, “You’d better beat it quietly before we make a fuss.”
 To which one of the patrolmen replied, “You take another hack at that tree and we’ll pinch all of you.
 Sheriff’s deputies or not.”
 Both sides then warily retired and the next day the City’s Park Commissioner apparently cooled things down and took jurisdiction over the gum tree issue, but the story made the SF Call and San Francisco Chronicle as yet another in a seemingly endless series of negative stories involving the San Francisco Sheriff’s Department.